zenstackhq/zenstack-docs/blog/react-admin/index.md

 ![Cover Image](cover.png)

-Building a customer-facing application is exciting, but not much fun when it comes to the admin console part.
+Building a customer-facing application is exciting.
+But it's not much fun when it comes to the admin console part.
 However, almost every serious app requires some sort of admin console for operation needs.
-It doesn't need to be slick in design or have blazing fast performance.
-The main focus should be reliability, cost effectiveness, and ease to evolve.
+It doesn't need to be slick in design or have blazing-fast performance.
+The main focus should be reliability, cost-effectiveness, and extensibility.

 There are many different types of admin consoles.
-In this post, we're going to discuss the most common type: those that allows non-technical people to make changes to the database, and ensures proper permission management at the same time.
+In this post, we'll discuss the most common ones: those that allow non-technical people to make changes to the database and ensure proper permission management at the same time.

 <!-- truncate -->

 To build such an admin console, you have three choices:

 1. Don't build it.
-Just use a database editor (like Prisma Studio and etc.) for the job.
+Just use a database editor (like phpMyAdmin, Prisma Studio, etc.) for the job.
 2. Quickly construct one from scratch by combining high-level libraries and tools.
 3. Build it the same way as you would build the customer-facing app.

-The choices have largely different pros and cons.
-In this post, we'll focus on the 2nd, which tends to have the best balance between cost and quality in most cases.
+Each choice has its unique pros and cons.
+This post will focus on the 2nd, which tends to have the best balance between cost and quality for most real-world applications.

 ## A quick look into the libraries we'll use

 ### React-Admin

-[React-Admin](https://marmelab.com/react-admin/) a React-based frontend framework for building admin applications that talk to a backend data API.
-It offers a pluggable mechanism for you to easily adapt to the specific API style that your backend uses.
+[React-Admin](https://marmelab.com/react-admin/) is a React-based frontend framework for building admin applications that talk to a backend data API.
+It offers a pluggable mechanism for easily adapting to the specific API style of your backend.

 ### Prisma

-[Prisma](https://www.prisma.io) is a modern TypeScript-first ORM that allows you to manage database schemas with ease, and make queries and mutations with great flexibility and excellent type-safety.
+[Prisma](https://www.prisma.io) is a modern TypeScript-first ORM that allows you to manage database schemas easily, make queries and mutations with great flexibility, and ensure excellent type safety.

 ### ZenStack